Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 Sunday Riley C.E.O.
 Glow is an oil rather than a water serum.
 It uses 15% tetrahexyldecyl ascorbate (THD), turmeric extract, and cold-pressed seed oils (Sunday Riley, 2026).

 THD is the oil-soluble vitamin C derivative.
-It penetrates the lipid barrier well and converts to active L-ascorbic acid inside cells (JCD, 2020).
+It penetrates the lipid barrier well and converts to active L-ascorbic acid inside cells, though less efficiently than direct L-ascorbic acid delivery (Stamford, J Cosmet Dermatol 2012, PMID 23174055).

-At $40 for 15 ml, the per-ml price is steep.
-Buyers pay for the texture and the turmeric glow effect.
+At $40 for the 0.5 oz size (a 1.18 oz bottle runs $80), the per-ml price is steep either way.
+Buyers pay for the texture and the turmeric glow effect, not for a bargain.

 US brand based in Houston, founded 2009.
 Strong Sephora presence.

-8. Naturium Vitamin C Complex Serum — Derivative at Drugstore Price (Verdict: Best derivative at drugstore price)
+8. Naturium Vitamin C Complex Serum — Reformulated Budget Pick (Verdict: Best reformulated budget pick)

-At $22 for 30 ml, Naturium delivers a derivative-first formula at Target pricing.
-The brand sells at Target, Amazon, and Naturium.com.
+At $21 for 30 ml, Naturium still delivers the lowest price on this list outside The Ordinary.
+The brand sells at Target, Ulta, Amazon, and Naturium.com.

 Brand HQ: Los Angeles.
 Acquired by E.l.f.
 Beauty in 2024.